leangjia/blender_docs/trunk/blender_docs/manual/compositing/sidebar.rst

    Backdrop panel.

-The backdrop is a the output of a Viewer node in the background of the Compositor.
+The backdrop is the output of a Viewer node in the background of the Compositor.
 For example, when :kbd:`Shift-Ctrl-LMB` on an Image node, it displays a preview of the image, or on a Mix node, will show the result of the mixing.
 You can toggle the backdrop by clicking the checkbox in the *Backdrop* panel title